sanic-org/sanic/docs/sanic/testing.rst

         assert response.status == 405

-Internally, each time you call one of the `test_client` methods, the Sanic app is run at `127.0.0.1:42101` and your test request is executed against your application, using `requests-async`.
+Internally, each time you call one of the `test_client` methods, the Sanic app is run at `127.0.0.1:42101` and your test request is executed against your application, using `httpx`.

 The `test_client` methods accept the following arguments and keyword arguments: